eclipse-sumo/sumo/docs/web/docs/Developer/HowToRelease.md

 The nightly build should have generated all releasable packages.
 If not, delay the release.
-(The complete documentation, tests and source distribution build can be achieved via "make dist-complete".)
+(The complete documentation, tests and source distribution build can be achieved via "make dist".)
 The following things need to be there:

 - the platform independent part of the distribution;